ethyca/fides/docs/fides/docs/tutorial/add.md

 > This step is optional, but the commands added to the `Makefile` here will be referenced later in this tutorial.

-The above changes will enable Fidesctl CLI commands to be run within the project's virtual environment.
-You can simplify usage of the Fidesctl CLI by adding commands to the `Makefile` like the following:
+The above changes will enable fidesctl CLI commands to be run within the project's virtual environment.
+You can simplify usage of the fidesctl CLI by adding commands to the `Makefile` like the following:

 ```makefile
 fidesctl-init-db: compose-up